SonyGeorge/spring-rest-jpa/README.md

 ## Pre-Actions to be performed

 * create the database named ```anymind_bitcoin``` in mysql local db, using the SQL ```CREATE DATABASE `anymind_bitcoin` /*!40100 COLLATE 'utf8mb4_unicode_ci' */;```
-* open the application.properties file and edit the database connection information under the #datasource section
+* open the ```application.properties``` file and edit the database connection information under the #datasource section

 ## Usage
-All commands should be run under root folder
+All commands should be executed under root folder of the project

 Build the project: